Little Ice Age Warming Recovery May be Over 2023

 banner-blog

 With apologies to Paul Revere, this post is on the lookout for cooler weather with an eye on both the Land and the Sea.
 While you will hear a lot about 2020-21 temperatures matching 2016 as the highest ever, that spin ignores how fast the cooling set in.
 The UAH data analyzed below shows that warming from the last El Nino was fully dissipated with chilly temperatures in all regions.
-May NH land and SH ocean showed temps matching March, reversing an upward blip in April, and then June was virtually the mean since 1995.
+After a warming blip in 2022, land and ocean temps dropped again with 2023 starting below the mean since 1995.

 Note: UAH has shifted their baseline from 1981-2010 to 1991-2020 beginning with January 2021.
 In the charts below, the trends and fluctuations remain the same but the anomaly values change with the baseline reference shift.